ErillLab/ViPhy/README.md

 - DataBase files: Inside `dbFolder` folder.
 Database files that will appear in this folder once you have created a database.

-- DataBase.fasta: Fasta will formed by the combination of all the files stored in the `WorkingFolder` folder after the preprocessing process.
+- DataBase.fasta: File that will formed by the combination of all the files stored in the `WorkingFolder` folder after the preprocessing process.

+- `Original_tree.nwk`: Inside `Outputs`.
+File that contains the original phylogenetic tree, in other words, the phylogenetic tree before using bootstrap.

 - `Consensus_tree.nwk`: Inside `Outputs`.
 File that contains the final consensus phylogenetic tree in newick format.

+- `Original distance matrix.txt`: Inside `Outputs` folder.
+This file contains the distance matrix calculated before using bootstrap using the phylip format.

+- `Distance_matrix_all.txt`: Inside `Ouputs` folder.
+File which contains a distance matrix for each sub-sample created using bootstrap.
+It follows the phylip format.

 ## Folders